Cracked/sore nipples | breastfedbabies

 The best treatment is to fix the cause of the soreness, so ask your midwife or health visitor or a breastfeeding counsellor to observe you feeding to help you improve your baby’s positioning and attachment.
 See the section on positioning and attachment for more information.

 Nipple creams can be used, but you need to be careful which one you choose.
 Some contain ingredients which may cause an allergic reaction in you or your baby.
 Applying a purified lanolin ointment can help with moist wound healing and may mean the crack will heal faster.

 A natural alternative is to apply a few drops of your breastmilk to the grazed area at the end of each feed.
 Human milk contains properties which help fight infection and aid healing.

 Nipple shields are not recommended for treating sore nipples because:

 - they stop your baby from learning how to attach correctly to the breast;

 - they lower milk supply because the breast is not properly stimulated;

 - babies tend to get used to nipple shields and then won’t feed without them.

-If you are using a nipple shield and want to stop, ask your midwife or health visitor or a breastfeeding counsellor for support.
+If you are using a nipple shield and want to return to breastfeeding without the shield, ask your midwife or health visitor or a breastfeeding counsellor for support.